Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Never argue with stupid people, they will drag you down to their level and then beat you with experience."
+> "The spirit is beyond destruction.
+No one can bring an end to spirit which is everlasting."
-> — **Mark Twain**
+> — **Bhagavad Gita**

 ---

-_Last updated: 29 August 2025 ⏳_
+_Last updated: 30 August 2025 ⏳_